mediafly/extensions-documentation/extensions.md

 *Availability:*  iOS, Android, Web Viewer, Win/Mac

 ### Share Links
-An Interactive can get a share link for an item.
+An Extension can get a share link for an item.
 *mflyCommands.js:* mflyCommands.getShare(_item ID_) <br>
 *Description:* Returns an object that indicates whether the item is shareable or not.
 If the item is shareable, the share link is also provided.